 Can’t go on like this too long

 Ultimately Gabriel says, like the author, that we have no option but to dig in the dirt and find out all the places we got hurt.
-There is no escaping the call of the psyche because if we don’t listen or pick up the phone then addiction, procrastination, and perfectionism can take hold and stifle all of our creative impulses and enslave us to unhealthy craving, clinging, and grasping.
+There is no escaping the call of the psyche because if we don’t listen or pick up the phone then addiction, procrastination, and perfectionism can take hold and stifle all of our creative impulses and enslave us to an unhealthy craving, clinging, and grasping.

 Perfectionism – Forces You to Confront Your Judging Self